willemjanvdun/OCA_notes/notes.md

 A a = new A();
 B b = new B();
 ```
-class B does implement I because it extends A, which implements I. A reference of type I can be cast to any class at compile time.
+Class B does implement I because it extends A, which implements I. A reference of type I can be cast to any class at compile time.
 Since B is-a A, it can be assigned to a.

-## Extended classes
-- The class that will be extended has some methods (with implementatin, which can be overriden) and even abstract methods (without a body) which define a method that the inheriting childclass should implement.

 ## Interfaces
+- Interfaces are implemented ```public class SomeWrestler implements IWrestler ```
 - Contract : Interface in java is contract of class.
 This contract has to obeyed by class which implements this interface.
 - Interface is group of related methods that should have been implemented by the class which claims that i’m provided common behavior of that interface
 - By using interface implementation developer is always sure about the class implemented all methods of interface so he/she can safely call all methods defined in interface.
 - In an interface, the method body is not defined, just the name and the parameters.
+- Multiple interfaces can be implemented (generally, inherited) at a time.
+- All interface methods have to be public.
+- An interface can have a static method but the method must have a body in that case.
 - Fields defined in an interface are ALWAYS considered as public, static, and final.
 Even if you don't explicitly define them as such.
-In fact, you cannot even declare a field to be private or protected in an interface.
-Therefore, you cannot assign any value to a variable from an interface outside the interface definition (overriding it is not possible).
+In fact, you cannot even declare a field to be private or protected in an interface. ```Therefore, you cannot assign any value to a variable from an interface outside the interface definition (overriding it is not possible).```

 ## Lambdas
 - java.util.function.Predicate is one of the several functional interfaces that have been added to Java 8.
 This interface has exactly one abstract method named test, which takes any object as input and returns a boolean.
 This comes in very handy when you have a collection of objects and you want to go through each object of that collection and see if that object satisfies some criteria.
 For example, you may have a collection of Employee objects and, in one place of your application, you want to remove all such employees whose age is below 50, while in other place, you want to remove all such employees whose salary is above 100,000.
 In both the cases, you want to go through your collection of employees, and check each Employee object to determine if it fits the criteria.
 This can be implemented by writing an interface named CheckEmployee and having a method check(Employee ) which would return true if the passed object satisfies the criteria.
 The following code fragments illustrate how it can be done -